jellyfin/jellyfin.org/docs/general/networking/nginx.md

     # ssl_protocols TLSv1.3 TLSv1.2;

     # use a variable to store the upstream proxy
-    # in this example we are using a hostname which is resolved via DNS
+    set $jellyfin 127.0.0.1;
-    # (if you aren't using DNS remove the resolver line and change the variable to point to an IP address e.g `set $jellyfin 127.0.0.1`)
+    # if you are using DNS to resolve a hostname (if the jellyfin server is not hosted on the same server as the nginx reverse proxy) then comment the above line and uncomment the 2 lines below instead
-    set $jellyfin jellyfin;
+    #set $jellyfin jellyfin;
-    resolver 127.0.0.1 valid=30s;
+    #resolver 127.0.0.1 valid=30;

     #ssl_certificate /etc/letsencrypt/live/DOMAIN_NAME/fullchain.pem;
     #ssl_certificate_key /etc/letsencrypt/live/DOMAIN_NAME/privkey.pem;